opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

 # Installation

-Installation (`development` at the point of writing this = 22/08/2012) is tested with Debian 6.0.5 and should work with recent Ubuntu versions.
+Installation (`development` at the point of writing this = 22/08/2012) is tested with Debian 6.0.5 and Ubuntu 11.04.
 Installer is available at [github](https://github.com/opentox/install).

 Before starting the installation please check if "sudo" is available (e.g. sudo ls), required for base packages.